AdobeDocs/commerce-merchant-services.en/help/live-search/settings.md

 ---
 title: "[!DNL Live Search] Settings"
-description: "Configure price facet ranges and intervals for [!DNL Live Search] facets."
+description: "Configure settings for the [!DNL Live Search] service."
 exl-id: a0b63116-4b8f-490c-a54e-e21f1b02b634
 ---
 # Settings

 Use the *Settings* tab to configure the price facet ranges and intervals and the default language for the index.

+Price faceting specifies the number of price range groups and how price values are distributed among them.

+Language settings tell the [!DNL Live Search] service which language to expect when writing the index.

+![Settings](assets/settings.png)

+## Price faceting

 You can specify the number of price range groups and how price values are distributed among them.
 Each price range overlaps the previous group by one.
 For example, five groups with an interval of 20 creates the following price ranges: 0-20, 20-40, 40-60, 60-80, and >80.
 If there are not enough products in the catalog to fill all defined ranges, the display of the available groups is adjusted accordingly.
 For example: 0-20, 60-80, >80.

-Language settings tell the [!DNL Live Search] service which language to expect when writing the index.

-![Settings](assets/settings.png)

-## Configure price facet groupings

 1. In the Admin, go to **Marketing** > *SEO & Search* > **[!DNL Live Search]**.
 1. On the **Settings** tab under *Price faceting*, do the following: